 With the end of the Cold War, the need for improved warheads dropped and pressures for a CTBT grew.
 The U.S.S.R. and France began nuclear test moratoria in October 1990 and April 1992, respectively.
 In early 1992, many in Congress favored a one-year test moratorium.
-The effort led to the Hatfield amendment to the FY1993 Energy and Water Development Appropriations Bill, which banned testing before July 1, 1993, set conditions on a resumption of testing, and banned testing after September 1996 unless another nation tested.
+The effort led to the Hatfield amendment to the FY1993 Energy and Water Development Appropriations Bill, which banned testing before July 1, 1993, set conditions on a resumption of testing, banned testing after September 1996 unless another nation tested, and required the President to report to Congress annually on a plan to achieve a CTBT by September 30, 1996.
 President Bush signed the bill into law (P.L.
 102-377) October 2, 1992.
 The CTBT was negotiated in the Conference on Disarmament.
 It was adopted by the U.N.
 General Assembly on September 10, 1996, and was opened for signature on September 24, 1996.
-As of March 11, 2005, 175 states had signed it and 120, including Russia, had ratified.
+As of February 16, 2006, 176 states had signed it and 129 had ratified.